brijr/craft/README.md

 ## Handle Layout, Typography, and Colors

 > brijr/craft is a Design System developed using **one component file** paired with the best design tools for Next.js.
-Craft was put together by [Bridger Tower](https://bridger.to) at [9d8](https://9d8.dev) to build websites with NextJS, Tailwind, shadcn/ui, and TypeScript faster 🚀
+Craft was put together by [Bridger Tower](https://bridger.to) to build websites with NextJS, Tailwind, shadcn/ui, and TypeScript faster 🚀
 >
 > Try it out using [brijr/components](https://github.com/brijr/components) 👀